capjamesg/webmention-receiver/README.md

 If you have not heard of webmentions, I would encourage you to check out the [IndieWeb wiki webmentions page](https://indieweb.org/Webmention) to learn more.
 In short, webmentions are a way for you to send a message from one website to another.
 This approach lets you maintain control over your own content while also allowing you to share your content with others.

+To use this project, you will need to replace all mentions of "jamesg.blog" with your own domain name in the codebase.

 ## Endpoints

 Here are the endpoints supported by this project: